goloshubov/fconfig/README.md

-Ansible playbook that helps keeping one configuration on my fedora linux workstations and servers.
+Ansible playbook that helps keeping one configuration on my fedora linux workstations (and servers).

 Features:
 - sync .dotfiles and configs